5 Things I learned from Working on one of India's Biggest Infrastructure Projects

-All infrastructure projects are , for they are full of challenges: distant goals, complex and expensive resource provisioning, evolving scope, risk management, tough communication, unrealistic expectations and more.
+All infrastructure projects are, full of challenges: distant goals, complex and expensive resource provisioning, evolving scope, risk management, tough communication, unrealistic expectations, and more.
 To me, this is why embracing a Building Information Modelling (BIM) platform is so important.

 I see this as a single, unified mechanism that can bring together people, ideas, design documents, functional characteristics, and operational details of a large infrastructure project, without spilling out or creating duplicate data.
 The beauty of BIM in this context is that it not only improves productivity and reduces cost, but also improves coordination and collaboration, brings transparency, reduces rework, helps track progress, and ensures projects are completed within time and budget.

 In a developing economy like India, infrastructure projects are a totally different ball game.
 Common challenges include land acquisition, lack of coordination, and nuanced dispute resolution mechanism between various government bodies, as well as significant shortfalls in planned investments along with large time and cost overruns.
 For me, the experience of working on Maha Metro Rail Corporation’s Nagpur Metro project, one of the largest infrastructure projects in India, was exceptionally enriching.

 The project – an elevated metro corridor with a total length of 40+ kms, 36 stations, and 2 depots – was no mean feat.
 In addition to being a large, complex, time-bound project, it was one that included a massive team of architects, contractors, engineers, consultants, suppliers, and designers; each with a distinct perspective, each offering a solution to every problem faced.
 There were a lot of challenges faced, but also a lot of learning achieved.
 Here are 5 things I learned from working on one of India’s biggest infrastructure projects: